Delivered by qualified consultants

 Case Conferencing involves one of our qualified consultants meeting with key parties face-to-face.
 We find this particularly useful for developing rapport with all parties and ensuring everyone has a consistent understanding of the goals.
 Case Conferencing with treating General Practitioners has proven to be a useful tool in progressing a ‘stuck’ program.

 Employee Assistance Programs (EAP) assist businesses and their employees to manage both personal and work-related difficulties, helping to reduce stress, absenteeism and performance issues in the workplace.
 Incite Solutions Group provides both face-to-face counselling, telephone counselling and Skype counselling.

 Ergonomic assessments are a sound tool for employers to assess an individual’s workstation or office space to ensure it is set up in a manner to reduce risk to the employee’s health whilst increasing their productivity.
-Ergonomic assessments are often now another step in the induction process of new team members, and the first line of defence for repetitive strain injuries in office-based staff.
+Ergonomic assessments often form part of an employee’s induction process; they are the first-line of defence for repetitive strain injuries in office-based staff.